 Housing privacy notice

-When you contact Wycombe District Council about housing, homelessness, if you are threatened homelessness or needing advice we will ask you for your personal details and the personal details for your household.
+When you contact Buckinghamshire Council about housing, homelessness, if you are threatened homelessness or needing advice we will ask you for your personal details and the personal details for your household.

 This means that we need to provide you with certain information; this Privacy Notice (below) explains what happens to your information.